-The city’s Watch and Ward Society was a puritanical group of private citizens active from 1878 to the 1920s.
+The city’s Watch and Ward Society, a puritanical group of private citizens, policed published works from 1878 to the 1920s.
 It made Boston a target of scorn and – unintentionally – heightened interest in the books and plays it banned.

 It was founded as the New England Society for the Suppression of Vice in 1878.
 Anyone who contributed $5 or more could belong, and one historian called its membership list “almost a roll call of Boston Brahmin aristocracy.”
-One of its first actions was to level obscenity charges against Walt Whitman’s Leaves of Grass in 1882.
+Soon after its formation, the group leveled obscenity charges against Walt Whitman’s Leaves of Grass in 1882.

 Banned in Boston

 Beginning in 1902, Watch and Ward Society’s Secretary J. Franklin Chase singlehandedly censored dozens of books in Boston.
-He was a humorless Methodist minister who once said, 'a whole high school class of unwedded mothers may be the result of a lascivious book.'
+A humorless Methodist minister, he once said, 'a whole high school class of unwedded mothers may be the result of a lascivious book.'
 Mencken had little use for him.